sjofna/GitHubifycode/main_driver_guide_rough.md

 To calculate burn severity, the difference normalized burn ration (dNBR) data is extracted through Google Earth Engine using the RGEE package.

-> [!IMPORTANT]
-> [This dataset](#https://gee-community-catalog.org/projects/ca_forest_fire/#dataset-citation) is a Canadian dataset.
+It should be noted that [this dataset](#https://gee-community-catalog.org/projects/ca_forest_fire/#dataset-citation) is a Canadian dataset.
 If the target region is not in Canada, alternative data will need to be accessed.

 The data is clamped to the area of interest and then rescaled to the BARC256 for classifcation.
 To rescale the dNBR the equation $(dNBR_{(raw)} \times 2 + 55)$ is utilized.
 These rescaled values are additionally clamped from 0 to 255 and classified based on the BAR256 system.

-> [!NOTE]
-> What is BARC256? -> "The normalized_burn_ratio (NBR) is used to assess a fire’s severity"/"BAER 8-bit datasets contain unclassified values of for use by BAER teams in the field.
+What is BARC256 -> "The normalized_burn_ratio (NBR) is used to assess a fire’s severity"/"BAER 8-bit datasets contain unclassified values of for use by BAER teams in the field.
 These datasets are referred to as BARC-256 by federal agencies."[(source)](#https://landscapetoolbox.org/remote-sensing-methods/burned-area-reflectance-classification-barc/) <!-- leave out or put in?-->

 Burn year data is also an excellent tool for assessing burning of the target area at a specific time.
 By extracting burn year from the same projects as dNBR, a fire perimeter can be extracted based on the year of inetrest (2018 here) and burn severity of that season can be assessed using the function `dnbr_classified$clip(fire_perim)`.

 > [!NOTE]
 > The task initiated prompts the user to export a burn severity raster to their Google Drive.
 After the file is properly uploaded it will need to be redownloaded and called in.
-Processing time for exporting the file this way are significantly shorter than attemting to save directly to the harddrive __*(I assume thats why it is done this way??)*__
+Processing time for exporting the file this way are significantly shorter than attemting to save directly to the harddrive __*(assuming thats why it is done this way?)*__

 ### 2.11.1 Modifier Layers

 The burn severity output raster is uutilized in this section of code to modify hydraulic condiuctivity (K<sub>sat</sub>) and root cohesion.

-The modification of K<sub>sat</sub> based on findings by [Abdollahi et al. (2024)](#https://www.sciencedirect.com/science/article/pii/S0013795224001388?via%3Dihub),[Abdollahi et al. (2023)}(#https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2022EF003213), and [Ebel & Moody (2020)](#https://onlinelibrary.wiley.com/doi/10.1002/hyp.13865) indicated that hydraulic conductivity decreases about 66% in areas of moderate to high burn severity.
+The modification of K<sub>sat</sub> based on findings by [Abdollahi et al. (2024)](#https://www.sciencedirect.com/science/article/pii/S0013795224001388?via%3Dihub), [Abdollahi et al. (2023)](#https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2022EF003213), and [Ebel & Moody (2020)](#https://onlinelibrary.wiley.com/doi/10.1002/hyp.13865) indicated that hydraulic conductivity decreases about 66% in areas of moderate to high burn severity.
 These classifications are based on the BARC256 classifcation.

-Root reinforcement based on burn severity is modified based on findings discussed by [Abdollahi et al. (2024)](#https://www.sciencedirect.com/science/article/pii/S0013795224001388?via%3Dihub) and [Abdollahi et al. (2023)}(#[https://doi.org/10.1029/2022EF003213](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2022EF003213)).
+Root reinforcement based on burn severity is modified based on findings discussed by [Abdollahi et al. (2024)](#https://www.sciencedirect.com/science/article/pii/S0013795224001388?via%3Dihub) and [Abdollahi et al. (2023)](#https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2022EF003213)).
 Abdollahi et al. (2024) indicated that root cohesion decreased 50%  in moderately burned areas and decreased 80% in high severity burn areas.
 Abdollahi et al. (2023) found that this reduction wasassumed to be 25% in both moderate and high severity burned areas.
 As the 25% assumption is based on a single time-step during a fire, the 25% and 80% decrease will be utlized by the code to better encompass the loss of root cohesion over time.
 Depending on the desired application, this modifier can be altered.

 ### 2.11.2 Uncertainty